-Join us for an overview of National Endowment for the Humanities Preservation Assistance Grants, including eligible activities, the application process, the review process, and more.
-Senior Program Officer Mary Downs will provide information and answers to your questions.
+Join us for an overview of National Endowment for the Humanities Preservation Assistance Grants (PAG), including eligible activities, the application process, the review process, tips on writing your application, and more.
+We will review the latest application guidelines released in November 2019.
+Margaret Walker, Program Officer in the Division of Preservation and Access at the National Endowment for the Humanities (NEH) will provide information and answers to your questions.

 Instructor: Annie Peterson

 Annie Peterson is Preservation Services Librarian at LYRASIS.
 Before joining LYRASIS, Annie Peterson was the Preservation Librarian for the Howard-Tilton Memorial Library at Tulane University.
 She has an MLIS from the University of Illinois at Champaign-Urbana.
 She has a range of experience in preservation and conservation that provides a strong base for helping the archives, historical societies, libraries and museums that we reach through the Preservation Field Services project.
 She is active in the American Library Association and is the Chair of the Association of Library Collections and Technical Services Preservation and Reformatting Section.
 In 2016 Annie was awarded the Esther J. Piercy Award from ALCTS, an award that is given to recognize the contribution to areas of librarianship included in library collections and technical service by a librarian who has shown outstanding promise for continuing contribution and leadership.

 Instructor: Margaret Walker